IMAX: Soundtrack – double-system

 To use more of the image area, IMAX film does not include an embedded soundtrack.
 Instead, the IMAX system specifies a separate six-channel 35 mm magnetic film, recorded and played back on a film follower locked to picture, just as Vitaphone had been (utilizing 16-inch 33 1/3 RPM electrical transcription discs) in the early 20th century, and was the same technology used to provide the 7-channel soundtrack accompanying films photographed and exhibited in the Cinerama process in the mid-1950s.
 By the early 1990s, a separate DTS-based 6-track digital sound system was used, similarly locked to the projector by a SMPTE time code synchronization apparatus, the audio played off a series of proprietarily encoded CD-ROM discs.
-In the late 1990s, IMAX upgraded this system to use a hard drive that carries a single uncompressed audio file that contains the six channels.
+In the late 1990s, IMAX upgraded this system to use a hard drive that carries a single uncompressed audio file.
 These are converted directly to analogue rather than processed through a decoding method such as DTS.

-Like conventional theatres, IMAX theatres place speakers both directly behind the acoustically transparent screen, and around the theatre to create a "surround sound" effect.
-IMAX also provides a "top center" speaker in addition to the centre speaker found in conventional theatres.
-This extra channel allows the sound mix engineers to take advantage of the screen's greater height.
+IMAX film and IMAX digital cinemas utilise a 6-channel surround sound system - with Left, Centre, Right speakers behind the screen similar to conventional cinemas, plus an additional "top center" speaker to create the effect of height in the screen.
+There are also 2 rear left and rear right surround sound speaker, arranged as clusters of speakers rather than a spaced array of speakers such as used in a Dolby surround sound system.
+IMAX with Laser adds another 6 channels of sound: 4 channels of overhead speakers plus 2 extra side surround speakers.